EonTechie/Probabilistic-GameState-Strategy-Engine/README.md

 - **Probability Calculation**: Simulates attack outcomes based on attack accuracy.

 ## Additional Documentation
-For a more detailed explanation of the implementation and analysis, please refer to the report included in the repository.
+For a more detailed explanation of the implementation and analysis, please refer to my report included in the repository.

 ---